wilketob/suricata/README.md

 * **Disguised Archives:** Detects files with ZIP (`50 4B`) or RAR (`52 61 72 21`) Magic Bytes but have a non-matching file extension.
 * **Invalid Image/PDF Files:** Detects files with extensions like `.png`, `.jpg`, or `.pdf` whose Magic Bytes at the beginning of the file do *not* match the expected signatures (i.e., checks if a file claiming to be a PNG actually starts with the PNG signature).

-The rules utilize specific Suricata keywords such as `content` (with `offset` and `depth` for targeted Magic Byte checks), `file.name`, `flowbits` (for linking conditions), and `file.data` (for correct analysis of the file payload), as described in the Bachelor Thesis (Chapters 4.4 and 5.5).
+The rules utilize specific Suricata keywords such as `content` (with `offset` and `depth` for targeted Magic Byte checks), `file.name`, `flowbits` (for linking conditions), and `file.data` (for correct analysis of the file payload),

 ## Integration with OPNsense

 The rules were primarily developed and tested for use with Suricata within the OPNsense firewall environment.
-Here’s how you can integrate them (see also Section 4.2.1 of the thesis):
+Here’s how you can integrate them:

 1.  **Deploy Rule File:** Download the `.rules` file from this repository and place it on a web server accessible by your OPNsense instance (e.g., `http://<your_server>/suricata/FileSpoof.rules`).
 2.  **Create Metadata XML:** Create an XML file on your OPNsense firewall in the directory `/usr/local/opnsense/scripts/suricata/metadata/rules/`.
 Name the file, for example, `wilketob-filespoof.xml`.
 Adjust the content according to your setup (especially `location url` and `prefix`):